geudde/attic-chest/pages/04.season-3/04.meeting-32/10.tapster/docs.md

 <div class="author">Communicated by Mr Vignoles</div>

-Ye Tapsters who’re wont to draw Porter or Ale,
+Ye tapsters who’re wont to draw porter or ale,
 &emsp;And would probably want to draw *more*,
-You may hear of a Plan, from a very short Tale,
+You may hear of a plan, from a very short tale,
 &emsp;Which, ’tis likely you ne’er heard before.

-*Giles Trick’em* an Hostler the world did begin,
+*Giles Trick’em* an hostler the world did begin,
-&emsp;’Till on Strength of each Traveller’s Bounty,
+&emsp;’Till on strength of each traveller’s bounty,
-He set up a Pot-house; and there he laid in,
+He set up a pot-house; and there he laid in,
-&emsp;I think the worst Ale in the County.
+&emsp;I think the worst ale in the county.

-Giles’s Maxim was this — “If my Profits are great,
+Giles’s maxim was this — “If my profits are great,
-&emsp;The sooner I taste the world’s Pleasures;
+&emsp;The sooner I taste the world’s pleasures;
-And hence — like some wise Men in the State —
+And hence — like some wise men in the state —
-&emsp;He would often times Deal in “half measures.”
+&emsp;He would often times deal in “half measures.”

-To a Customer once, as conversing they stood,
+To a customer once, as conversing they stood,
 &emsp;Giles bragg’d (for he always would speak
-Of his Trade in the handsomest Terms that he could)
+Of his trade in the handsomest terms that he could)
-&emsp;That he drew his three Hogsheads a week.
+&emsp;That he drew his three hogsheads a week.

-“That’s a vast Deal indeed,” quoth the other, “yet still
+“That’s a vast deal indeed,” quoth the other, “yet still
 &emsp;As you don’t seem a man to mind trouble,
 I’m certain of this — that you may, if you will,
-&emsp;Draw nearly that Quantity double.”
+&emsp;Draw nearly that quantity double.”

-“I suppose,” replied *Giles*, with a wink of his Eye
+“I suppose,” replied *Giles*, with a wink of his eye
-&emsp;“That you mean me to mix certain Drugs
+&emsp;“That you mean me to mix certain drugs
-To make People drink — ” “Why, no truly not I;
+To make people drink — ” “Why, no truly not I;
-&emsp;What I meant was by ‘Filling your Mugs’”
+&emsp;What I meant was by ‘Filling your mugs’”

 Anthropopagus